AmirAynede/LC25000-Cancer-Classification/README.md

 - All outputs are saved in the appropriate folders for easy access and sharing.

 ---
+## Run the Project on Google Colab

+If you prefer running the LC25000 cancer classification workflow step by step in a cloud environment (no local setup required), use the dedicated Google Colab notebook below:

+▶Open the LC25000 Classification Colab Notebook

+Features:

+   No installation needed

+   GPU support available on Colab

+   All steps: dataset download, preprocessing, model training, evaluation, Grad-CAM

+How to Use:

+   Click the link to open the notebook in Google Colab.

+   Follow each cell in order, from environment setup to final visualization.

+   Upload your kaggle.json when prompted to enable dataset download from Kaggle.

+   Run all cells to reproduce the results and visualizations.

+   Make sure you are signed in to your Google account to use Colab, and enable GPU under Runtime > Change runtime type > Hardware Accelerator.

+---

 ## Citation
 If you use this pipeline, please cite the original LC25000 dataset and this repository.